zhuowei/commercialization-public/customize/enterprise/uwf-apply-windows-updates.md

 -   UwfServicingMasterScript.cmd script

-**Note**
+> [!NOTE]
-The master servicing script can be modified to service third-party applications, service custom OEM applications, or call custom OEM servicing scripts.
+> The master servicing script can be modified to service third-party applications, service custom OEM applications, or call custom OEM servicing scripts.

 UWF servicing supports the following types of Windows updates: